felix-seifert/graalvm-collection-processing-benchmark/README.md

 ./benchmark.sh
 ```

 The execution timings will be stored in a `.csv` file.
-A row comprises the used for of processing, the execution mode, a
+A row comprises the used form of processing, the execution mode,
-description of the execution and is followed by several execution timings of the described mode.
+a description of the execution and is followed by several execution timings of the described mode.

 ```
 Processing,Mode,Description,T1,T2,T3,T4,T5,T6,T7,T8,T9,T10